 Manipuri folk singer, Mangka Mayanglambam performs the traditional Meitei performance style known as Moirang Sai (Tales from Moirang Khamba Thoibi).

-Mangka performs the two most popular sections of the Moirang Sai repertoire, the Kwakta Lamjel (The Tournament Race at Kwakta), and Loi Kaba (Thoibi’s Return from Exile).
+Mangka performs the two most popular sections of the repertoire, Kwakta Lamjel (The Tournament Race at Kwakta).
 The set is produced by Seven Sisters Music, with direction by Laihui and Seven Sisters Music.
-As an added bonus at the end of the set Mangka sings the folk song Chingda Satpi Engellei / Heirangkhoi.
-Performed with members of Laihui Ensemble (Mayanglambam Mangansana and Marjing on Pena, Michael Ngangom. on pung), the set was filmed and recorded in Phayeng forest West Imphal, June 2014.
+Performed with members of Laihui Ensemble, Mayanglambam Mangansana and Marjing on Pena, Michael Ngangom. on pung.
+The set was filmed and recorded in Phayeng forest, West Imphal, June 2014.

 Mangka and members of Laihui perform the Kwakta Lamjel (The Tournament Race at Kwakta) which is one of the most popular sections of Moirang Sai and the Khamba Thobi story.

 Moirang Sai is a traditional Manipuri performance style that tells the story of Khamba and Thoibi.
-The tales of the hero Khamba and the princess Thoibi is the cultural epic of the Meitei.
-Every Manipuri is familiar with the legend of these two lovers.
+The tales of the hero Khamba and the princess Thoibi.
+Their story is the cultural epic of Manipur.
 The story is based on what are believed to be actual people who lived 600 to 700 years ago in the former kingdom of Moirang.
-Their story is comparable to Romeo and Juliet with an equal depth of characterization as Shakespeare’s.
-Its episodes of heroic chivalry, strong female characters, social political intrigue and etiquette, set in the medieval royal courts, informs the identity and history of the Meitei as a people.
+Comparable to Romeo and Juliet, and Tristan and Isolde, with an equal depth of characterization it is a true epic that can span over 120 hours of performance.
+Its episodes of heroic chivalry, strong female characters, social political intrigue and etiquette, are set in the medieval royal courts and informs the identity and history of the folk of Manipur.
 Truly if one wants to know the spirit of Manipur the story of Khamba and Thoibi can reveal its inner character.

 In the 1990s and 2000s the popular interest in the traditional Meitei performance arts was at an all time low and many of the traditional styles including Pena Phamshak, Khongjom Parba, and Moirang Sai, became truly endangered art forms.
 The reasons for this are many, and include the popularity of Western rock and mainstream Hindi and Bengali music.
 Also public tastes had shifted away from traditional forms to modern productions of live folk theater.
 Affordable transistor radios, television, social unrest, and the general loss of interest by the youth, were also contributing factors.
 In the case of Moirang Sai, by the late 2000s there may have been only two or three artist who were still actively performing.
 In recent years there has been a small revival of interest in the traditional arts.
 And a handful of next generation performers are again learning the form of Moirang Sai.
 This all reflects a resurgence of interest by the people of Northeast India in their traditional cultures which include dance and music.
 For many this is seen as a hopeful sign for the preservation of the traditional arts of Manipur.